Fats403/simple-ffmpegjs/README.md

 - Clip audio is timeline-aligned (absolute position) and mixed once; avoids early starts and gaps around transitions
 - Text animations are opt-in (none by default)
 - For big scripts, text rendering can be batched into multiple passes automatically
+- Visual gaps are not allowed: if there’s any gap with no video/image between clips (or at the very start), validation throws

 ## 🔌 API (at a glance)